realsmartnose/gpsnose-typo3-ext/Documentation/Configuration/Index.rst

 It is very important to include the static templat "GpsNose (gpsnose)" in your template

-If you use another variable for your page in your template (eg. seite), make shure that you use this ts too:
+If you use another variable for your page in your template (eg. seite), make sure that you use this ts too:

 .. code-block:: ts